 Under their leadership, the past three years have brought much development.
 The city has completed construction and successfully opened Unity Park; launched a new economic-development brand and campaign focused on innovation and entrepreneurship; approved the $1 billion County Square Redevelopment Project; and planned and approved a $36 million Neighborhood Infrastructure Bond Program.

 Chairman and CEO

 The Kessler Collection

 Richard Kessler has served as Chairman and CEO of The Kessler Enterprise Inc., a nationally recognized hospitality leader, for the past 35 years.
 Throughout his leadership, Kessler has helped develop outstanding hospitality practices nationwide in multiple facets of the industry.
-He oversees a portfolio of 1,200 luxury boutique properties in Florida, Georgia, North Carolina, South Carolina, Alabama, and Colorado, and he has been a part of many historical renovations.
+He oversees a portfolio of 11 luxury boutique properties (plus two currently in the development phase) in Florida, Georgia, North Carolina, South Carolina, Alabama, and Colorado, and he has been a part of many historical renovations.

 One of his latest projects is the new Grand Bohemian Hotel in downtown Greenville.

 He has worked in the field of hotel development and hotel management for 50 years.
 Prior to his position at The Kessler Enterprise, he was president and chairman of Days Inn America.